China Scholarship Council.

 - Contact a potential King’s supervisor that you would like to study under and include the proposed supervisor’s name in your admissions application (within the 'Research Proposal' section/Supporting Statement Category, select 'Yes' against the statement: 'I have identified the King’s supervisor I would like to study under', and input the name).
 For guidance on finding a supervisor, please read our 'K-CSC - Applicant Guide to Finding a Supervisor'.
 Normally, your programme will sit within the same department as your proposed supervisor.
 If you are unsure what programme to apply for, please check this with your proposed supervisor and/or department.

-*If you have already applied for admissions but deferred entry to 2022/23, you must update your online admissions application for 2022/23 entry and include the code 2223-KCSC.
-The same deadline of 4 January 2022 at 23:59 GMT applies.
+*If you have already applied for admissions but deferred entry to 2023/24, you must update your online admissions application to include the code 2324-KCSC in the funding section of your application, as instructed above.
+The same deadline of 2 January 2023 at 23:59 UK time applies.

 ensure that you have submitted all the required supporting documentation as part of your online Admissions application, to include: